TheDigitalCompanion/gpu-jupyter/README.md

 # GPU-Jupyter
-#### Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks. i
+## Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.
+#### This is a customization / fork of https://github.com/iot-salzburg/gpu-jupyter

 ```